passportxyz/passport/README.md

 ## app

-This will be the web app allowing users to interact with their dpopp
+This will be the web app allowing users to interact with their dPopp

 > start only the 📱 frontend: